New Tenure-Track Faculty to Join Department of Computer Science

 Ruohan Gao

 Ruohan Gao’s research focuses on computer vision and machine learning, with an emphasis on multisensory learning involving sight, sound and touch.
 The overarching goal of Gao's work is to empower machines to emulate and enhance human capabilities in perceiving and engaging with the multisensory world.
-He received a Ph.D. in Computer Science from The University of Texas at Austin.
+He received a Ph.D. in Computer Science from the University of Texas at Austin.
 Following this, Gao completed a postdoctoral fellowship at Stanford Vision and Learning Lab.

 He will join the department as an assistant professor in January 2025.
 He will lead UMD's Multisensory Machine Intelligence Group.